2010–2017 Toronto serial homicides: Halloween assault

 Just after noon on October 31, 2001, McArthur followed actor and model Mark Henderson into his apartment after being invited inside to see his Halloween costume.
 McArthur struck Henderson several times from behind with an iron pipe that he often carried.
 Henderson fought back before losing consciousness.
 After waking he called 9-1-1 then was taken to St. Michael's Hospital, where he needed several stitches on the back of his head and his fingers, as well as six weeks of physiotherapy.

 McArthur turned himself in after the incident, claiming not to remember the attack on Henderson.
 He pleaded guilty to charges of assault with a weapon and assault causing bodily harm, and received a conditional sentence of 729 days (two years less a day) on April 11, 2003.
 A further charge of carrying a concealed weapon was withdrawn at the time.
 The Crown had earlier believed jail time was warranted but agreed to conditional sentence after psychiatric and pre-sentencing reports suggested McArthur was a low risk to reoffend.
 Henderson was traumatized by the incident, and did not provide a victim impact statement for the sentencing.
 There were also concerns that McArthur's behaviour may have been due to the combination of his anti-seizure medication with amyl nitrite, (Note: The recreational drugs commonly called "poppers" are often referred to in sources, including in court documents, as "amyl nitrate".
 While this is a commonly used name for the drug, it is not the correct chemical nomenclature.
-Poppers comprise a chemical class called alkyl nitrites, of which amyl nitrite was the first to be widely used as a recreational drug.) a muscle relaxant which is sometimes taken recreationally before sex.
+Poppers comprise a chemical class called alkyl nitrites, of which amyl nitrite was the first to be widely used as a recreational drug.) a muscle relaxant which is sometimes taken by gay men recreationally before sex.